Health Systems Initiative

 To address tobacco use and obesity, TSET provides grants to health systems throughout the state.
 With this funding, grantees can attract additional federal dollars, such as with the Oklahoma Health Care Authority, to expand the reach and impact of their efforts.
 Check out current grants below.

-Through a grant with the Physician Manpower Training Commission, TSET funds are used to help recruit primary care physicians to medically underserved areas by offering medical school loan repayment assistance.
+Through a grant with the Health Care Work Force Training Commission, TSET funds are used to help recruit primary care physicians to medically underserved areas by offering medical school loan repayment assistance.
 Doctors must see SoonerCare patients and are trained on the best practice method to talk to a patient about quitting tobacco use and referring patients to services through the Oklahoma Tobacco Helpline.

 Grants supporting physician training in rural and medically underserved areas in an effort to increase access to preventative care and screenings and address the critical shortage of primary care doctors in Oklahoma.